mediaarchitekt/WP-Webmaster/readme.md

 Mask email addresses and phone numbers for spam protection by encoding them with ASCII codes.
 Extend YouTube links with no-cookie-request and disable Google Fonts.

-### HTML Code
+### Code

-Clean the code from not necessary HTML for performance or security reasons, e.g. disable xmlrpc.php unless you require it for remote publishing or the Jetpack plugin.
+Inject code snippets sitewide into the header or footer and clean the code from unnecessary HTML for performance or security reasons, e.g. disable xmlrpc.php unless you require it for remote publishing or the Jetpack plugin.

 ### Development